 Some observers of Mormonism like to refer to Mormons as “guilt-ridden”.
 I think there can be some truth to this label.

-The plan of salvation’s power comes from making covenants, not by reaching down into our soul and with clenched fist, and the power of human resolve, make another valiant effort to overcome sin on our own.
+The power in the plan of salvation comes from making covenants, not by reaching down into our soul and with clenched fist, and the power of human resolve, make another valiant effort to overcome sin on our own.

 With a correct understanding of the Lord’s abiding mercy we’re never ridden with guilt even though we struggle with sin an imperfection.
 Our focus needs to be on the Savior and on the plan of salvation as taught in the scriptures.